kaiostech/defold-sample-app/README.md

 ### Defold Documentations

 Check out [the documentation pages](https://defold.com/learn) for more examples, tutorials, manuals and API docs.
 If you run into trouble, help is available in [the Defold forum](https://forum.defold.com).

+Thanks to the Defold Team.
+The extension for [KaiAds](https://github.com/defold/extension-kaiads) and [Softkey with Play Sound](https://github.com/defold/extension-kaios)feature are available to integrate in your application.
+Feel free to check it out!

 ### KaiOS Documentation